mindfulMachineLath/LLM-ChatBot-ASSISTANT/readme.md

 By default, Sigmund is configured to act as an assistant for OpenSesame, a program for creating psychology/ cognitive-neuroscience experiments.
 However, the software can easily be reconfigured for a different purpose.

-## What can Sigmund do?
-And how does Sigmund work?

-For a description of how Sigmund works, see: <https://sigmundai.eu/about>.
-This page describes the default configuration.

 ## Configuration

 See `heymans/config.py` for configuration instructions.